 Ellen Eagen started her own law firm as a commercial litigator with a specialty in education law in 2013.
-Her clients include charter schools in New York and California.
+Her clients include charter schools and independent schools in New York and California.
 Prior to establishing her own firm, she practiced for several years at Morrison & Foerster in San Francisco, California and then at Hiscock & Barclay in Syracuse, New York, handling complex federal and state matters involving intricate motion and pleading practice.
 She also clerked for the Honorable William H. Alsup of the Northern District of California.
 Ms. Eagen has represented medical instrument and technology companies, medical groups, educational institutions and television production and broadcast groups.
 She also has litigated before the American Arbitration Association and before international courts and has served as a special master in the Northern District of California.

 Ms. Eagen has defended schools in hearings before the Chancellor of Education of New York City and the New York State Board of Regents.
 A large portion of her practice is devoted to pro bono work including class action work.
 She represented plaintiffs in a landmark education case, Williams v.
 State of California, where the courts mandated all public schools must have adequate materials and facilities.
 In representing plaintiffs, she has been successful in receiving punitive-damage awards by unanimous juries in both New York and California state courts.